Similarity-as-Evidence: Calibrating Overconfident VLMs for Interpretable and Label-Efficient Medical Active Learning¶

 | Random | 68.01 |

-| + Dual-factor score (classifier logits) | 73.35 (+5.34) |
+| + Dual-factor score (Classifier logits) | 73.35 (+5.34) |

-| + VLM similarity replacing logits | 78.62 (+10.61) |
+| + VLM similarity instead of logits | 78.62 (+10.61) |

-| SaE: + SEH calibration | 82.57 (+14.56) |
+| SaE: + SEH Calibration | 82.57 (+14.56) |

 Key Findings¶

-- Cold-start mitigation: By round 3 (60% budget), SaE reaches 96.7% of its final accuracy on average; on BTMRI, round 3 achieves 92.92% (final: 93.46%, ratio: 99.42%).
+- Cold-start mitigation: By round 3 (60% budget), SaE reaches 96.7% of its final accuracy on average.
+On BTMRI, it reaches 92.92% by round 3 (final is 93.46%, a ratio of 99.42%).

-- Calibration superiority: On BTMRI, SaE achieves ECE=0.021 and NLL=0.425, substantially outperforming PCB (ECE=0.116, NLL=0.757) and BADGE (ECE=0.036, NLL=0.548).
+- Calibration superiority: On BTMRI, SaE’s ECE=0.021 and NLL=0.425 are significantly better than PCB (ECE=0.116/NLL=0.757) and BADGE (ECE=0.036/NLL=0.548).

 - Training stability: SaE maintains the lowest and most stable training loss from the first epoch, whereas BADGE exhibits high initial loss and significant instability.